A simple way to come down when the day has taken everything

 - feeling permanently “on”

-Because most mums don’t actually go from busy → relaxed.
+Because most mums do not go from busy to relaxed.

 You go from:

-busy → cleaning → bedtime chaos → emails → collapsing onto the couch → scrolling because your brain still needs somewhere to go.
+busy to cleaning to bedtime chaos to emails to collapsing onto the couch to scrolling because your brain still needs somewhere to put all that leftover static.

 Your body never gets a proper transition.